zipping-suger/yxl.info/content/authors/admin/_index.md

     url: www.tsinghua.edu.cn/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include controls and reinforcement learning with applications in robotics.
+bio: My research interests include optimization and deep learning with applications in robotics.

 # Interests to show in About widget
 interests:
-  - Controls & Reinforcement Learning
+  - Robot Manipulation
-  - Robot Dynamic Manipulation
+  - Optimization & Deep Learning

 # Education to show in About widget
 education: